Chocolate Mousse

 • Whip 16 oz heavy cream to soft peak and set in the refrigerator while you prepare the other ingredients.
 Melt 10 oz semi-sweet chocolate and set aside.

-• Combine 5 large egg yolks, 1/2 the sugar and 2 oz Grand Marnier in a mixer bowl.
+• Combine 5 large egg yolks, 1/2 of the sugar and 2 oz Grand Marnier in a mixer bowl.
 Set the bowl with the yolks over a pan of simmering water (make sure the bottom of the bowl doesn't touch the water).
 Whisk until the mixture is warm to the touch.
 Don't throw away the water, you'll use it for the whites too.

 • Combine 2 large egg whites with the remaining sugar in a heatproof mixing bowl.
 Set the bowl over the pan of simmering water and heat to 160 °F, whisking constantly.
 Remove the whites from the heat and whip to full peak and completely cooled.
 Fold the whites into the mousse.